bekk/react-native-workshop/README.md

 ##5.
 Edit messages

 You now enter hardcore mode.
 Welcome.
-Don't worry – there will soon be beer :beer:.

 Reuse the `NewMessage` component to support editing.
 Trigger editing on long press.